Wishing you knew more about Aboriginal culture? Search no more.

 - Think what you'd like to buy.
 From your research you might favour certain art styles or artefacts to bring home.
 Browse pages about Aboriginal music and Indigenous movies for ideas.
 Many items are cheaper in Australia.

 - Research events.
 Chances are you'll be at the right place at the right time at least once.
 But only if you know.
 Check out events of the area you visit organised by or with Aboriginal people.

 Now you're here.
 Some tips to avoid the typical tourist traps.

 - Book tours offered by Aboriginal businesses.
 Many Aboriginal people offer tours and cultural experiences.
 Enjoy a first hand experience.
 Pull out your list of questions.
-Don’t be shy.
-Ask local travel agents, your backpacker reception or fellow travellers, or browse an Indigenous listing’s Tourism and Travel category.
+Don't be shy.
+Ask local travel agents, your backpacker reception or fellow travellers, or browse a listing of Aboriginal tour operators.